Updated: Feb 6, 2022

 Bedfolk - 100% Linen sheet | Oeko-Tex certified (which means you can sleep easy, as our bedding is entirely free of harmful chemicals & synthetics).

 9. Be smart with the layout

 Studies have shown that people often find open-concept spaces more beautiful and cheerful than enclosed ones.
 This is not about having a large home but placing the furniture in a way that room feels spacious.
 However, if you live in a small apartment, there are a few tricks to make your home feel bigger and more spacious (read more).

 Instead of getting rid of all the clutter and leaving it in boxes, how about displaying in stylish storage solutions.
-Any storage if organised right can act as a beautiful piece of decor.
+Any storage can double as a beautiful piece of decor.
 Things like: kitchen cabinet pasta container, colour coordinated spices, books organised by size or cover, even a laundry basket, you name it.

-And the last tip for you - think beyond aesthetics and what really makes you feel like yourself.
+And the last tip for you - think beyond aesthetics and what really makes you feel good.
 Biophilic interior design is all about connecting people and nature.
 I would suggest reading the article which explains the whole concept and how to integrate it in your home.

 Other articles you might like:

 This article does contain affiliate links.
 I may receive a small commission when you click the above links and make purchases (at no extra cost to you).
 I try my best to keep things fair and balanced, in order to help you make the best choice for you.